The Deptive team’s desire to ‘live well’ – follow us on our journey

 By Jason Poyner, CEO, Deptive

-A couple of years ago, before the pandemic changed everyone’s idea of ‘normal’, we embarked on an exercise at Deptive to clarify what our values as a company were.
+A few years ago, before the pandemic changed everyone’s idea of ‘normal’, we embarked on an exercise at Deptive to clarify what our values as a company were.

 We wanted to treat ourselves and each other with respect, to show integrity and to strive for excellence in serving our customers.
 It all sounded great.